TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-guestagentsnapshottaskstatuserrorwindows.md

 # GuestAgentSnapshotTaskStatusErrorWindows

 <!--issueDescription-->
-Could not communicate with the VM agent for snapshot status
+Could not communicate with the VM agent for snapshot status.
 <!--/issueDescription-->

 ## **Recommended Steps**

 - We have identified that your backup operation might have failed, because our backup service could not communicate with the VM agent.
-To resolve this issue, follow the steps listed in this [section](https://docs.microsoft.com/azure/backup/backup-azure-troubleshoot-vm-backup-fails-snapshot-timeout#step-2-check-azure-vm-guest-agent-service-health)
+To resolve this issue, follow the steps listed in this [section](https://docs.microsoft.com/azure/backup/backup-azure-troubleshoot-vm-backup-fails-snapshot-timeout#step-2-check-azure-vm-guest-agent-service-health).
-- - Ensure [VM Extensions](https://docs.microsoft.com/azure/backup/backup-azure-troubleshoot-vm-backup-fails-snapshot-timeout#step-3-check-azure-vm-extension-health) and [VM Backup Extension](https://docs.microsoft.com/azure/backup/backup-azure-troubleshoot-vm-backup-fails-snapshot-timeout#step-4-check-azure-backup-vm-extension-health) are healthy
+- Ensure [VM Extensions](https://docs.microsoft.com/azure/backup/backup-azure-troubleshoot-vm-backup-fails-snapshot-timeout#step-3-check-azure-vm-extension-health) and [VM Backup Extension](https://docs.microsoft.com/azure/backup/backup-azure-troubleshoot-vm-backup-fails-snapshot-timeout#step-4-check-azure-backup-vm-extension-health) are healthy